Prince of Bel Air

 Prince of Bel Air is a 1986 American made-for-television romantic comedy film starring Mark Harmon, Kirstie Alley, and Robert Vaughn.
 It first aired on ABC on January 20, 1986.

-Harmon, Alley and Patrick Labyorteaux reunited the next year for the theatrical film Summer School.
+Harmon, Alley, Patrick Labyorteaux, and Dean Cameron reunited the following year for the theatrical film Summer School.

 Premise

 A Los Angeles pool cleaner accustomed to living a womanizing lifestyle runs into a challenge when he meets a wealthy, attractive new love interest.